+During 2020, current and forward commodity prices significantly declined from their levels at December 31, 2019 due primarily to the decreases in energy demand as a result of the outbreak of the COVID-19 pandemic and actions taken by the Organization of the Petroleum Exporting Countries, Russia, the United States and other oil-producing countries relating to the oversupply of oil.
 We acquired our Powder River Basin reporting unit in April 2019, and during the year ended December 31, 2020, we fully impaired the goodwill associated with this reporting unit based on the impact that the decline in commodity prices has had on our producer customers in the Powder River Basin described above.

-At December 31, 2020, our goodwill consisted of approximately \$45.9 million associated with our G&P Arrow reporting unit and \$92.7 million associated with our MS&L NGL Marketing and Logistics reporting unit.
+At December 31, 2021, our goodwill consisted of approximately \$45.9 million associated with our gathering and processing north Arrow reporting unit and \$92.7 million associated with our storage and logistics NGL Marketing and Logistics reporting unit.
 We continue to monitor our remaining goodwill, and we could experience additional impairments of the remaining goodwill in the future if we experience a significant sustained decrease in the market value of our common or preferred units or if we receive additional negative information about market conditions or the intent of our customers on our remaining operations with goodwill, which could negatively impact the forecasted cash flows or discount rates utilized to determine the fair value of those businesses.
 A 5% decrease in the forecasted cash flows or a 1% increase in the discount rates utilized to determine the fair value of our Arrow and NGL Marketing and Logistics reporting units would not have resulted in a goodwill impairment of either of those reporting units.